pasky/pachi/README.md

 e.g. KGS or gogui.

-It's also possible to force time settings via the command line (GTP time settings are ignored then), see `pachi -h` for details.
+It's also possible to force time settings via the command line (GTP time settings are ignored then).

 For example:

+	./pachi -t 20

+Will make Pachi use 20s per move.

 	./pachi -t =5000:15000 threads=4,max_tree_size=100